Prince2412k2/Pyman/README.md

+# NOTE -> This Project is Still in work

 # Pyman
 A tui tool to track all your python environments. finds all .env and .venv in path given in config.